kerryknight/phonegap-facebook-plugin/README.md

-## This is a work in progress--do not download plugin or follow along until this note is removed!
+## If you're reading this, this is a work in progress--do not download plugin or follow along until this note is removed!

 ### Phonegap 3.0 CLI Automatic Installation of Apache Cordova Facebook Plugin for iOS